dequelabs/axe-devtools-html-api-examples/Node/playwright_vanilla/README.md

 ## Clone Project

-Follow the steps below to clone and navigate to the directory:
+Follow these steps to clone and navigate to the directory:
 1. Clone example project **`playwright_vanilla`** from GitHub.
 2. Open the project folder in the code editor.
 3. Open the terminal, and then navigate from the project root to the example.